bwakedavis/bwakedavis.github.io/content/blog/ajax/index.md

 Read data from a web server  after the page has loaded, Update a web page without reloading the page,
-Send data to a web server - in the background.You gonna like it.Lets look how you can update data asynchonously with Ajax"
+Send data to a web server - in the background.You gonna like it.Lets look how you can update data asynchronously with Ajax"
 ---